Brianna Kupfer: Father of student stabbed to death slams politicians for crime spike

 Brianna Kupfer was stabbed to death by a person on Thursday at an upscale furniture shop

-The father of UCLA student Brianna Kupfer who was stabbed last week in Los Angeles at a store said he is worried about the spike in crimes and slammed the politicians.
+The father of UCLA student Brianna Kupfer who was fatally stabbed in a Los Angeles furniture store has hit out at politicians for failing to curb surging crime.

 Talking to Fox news, the deceased woman’s father Todd Kupfer said: “Crime is truly spiking, and we have a lot of criminals on the streets that should not be out.”

-The 24-year-old graduate design student was stabbed to death by a person on Thursday after an unknown person entered the upscale furniture shop “Croft House” where she worked, officials said.
+The 24-year-old graduate design student was stabbed to death on Thursday after an unknown person entered the upscale furniture shop “Croft House” where she worked, officials said.

 She was found dead on the floor by a customer who entered the furniture store 20 minutes later.